-Veteranarians are important medical specialists that diagnose, treat and prevent illnesses in animals, from your family pet, to wild animals at the zoo, to livestock.
+Veterinarians are important medical specialists that diagnose, treat, and prevent illnesses in animals such as household pets, outdoor livestock, and even wildlife at the zoo.

 Our pre-veterinary program will prepare you to meet the admission requirements of Purdue University’s School of Veterinary Medicine.
 If you have another school in mind during your studies at Ball State, your assigned departmental advisor will be happy to help you stay on track for that school’s specific admissions requirements.